U.S.-led anti-Islamic State coalition denies striking area where Mosul historic mosque is located - spokesman

-ERBIL, Iraq The U.S.-led international coalition fighting Islamic State in Iraq has not carried out strikes in the area where the historic mosque of Mosul is located, its spokesman said on Wednesday.
+ERBIL, Iraq (Reuters) - The U.S.-led international coalition fighting Islamic State in Iraq has not carried out strikes in the area where the historic mosque of Mosul is located, its spokesman said on Wednesday.

 Islamic State had accused American planes of destroying the medieval Grand al-Nuri mosque and its famous leaning minaret in the northern Iraqi city.